Bharath-Lambda/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.

+Express middleware has to be explicitly opted-in to be included in an application.
+The route handlers we have used before are middleware.

-- [ ] Describe Middleware?
+- [X] Describe Middleware?

+The array of functions that connect request and respone objects.
+They implement communication between the front end user experience with databases and other backend functionality.

-- [ ] Describe a Resource?
+- [X] Describe a Resource?

+Resourses are any element that is the subject of a CRUD operation

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?

+The API can return JSON status messages based on whether the a request was successful or not

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?

+An application can have endpoints and CRUD operations partitioned into separate files for better organization.
+CRUD operations can be partitioned into separate files as well if they are numerous.

 ## Project Setup